BenOvermyer/counter/README.md

 This is a simple web counter written in Go.
 It uses a SQLite database for its data; the path is counter.sqlite.

-It's accessible on port 9776.
+It's accessible on configured port if not cofigured it will default to 9776.

 The counter responds to three possible paths: